• Menu

 World Travel Market London Guide for Bloggers -15 one epic road trip blog

-The annual World Travel Market London which is held at the Excel Centre between the 7th-9th of November is fast approaching.
-With over 500 exhibitors from all parts of the globe and 50,000 visitors set to descend on the Excel Centre for three full days of networking, seminars and deal-making.
-WTM London is the biggest networking event for travel bloggers and influencers of the year.
+The annual World Travel Market London, held at the ExCeL Centre between 4th–6th November 2025, is fast approaching.
+With over 500 exhibitors from across the globe and an estimated 50,000 visitors set to descend on the venue for three full days of networking, seminars, and deal-making, WTM London is one of the biggest networking events of the year for travel bloggers and influencers.s of the year.

-With over 1 million meetings arranged every year, the World Travel Market gets bigger and better with each event and is the ideal stage for travel influencers to strike up one or two deals of their own.
-Understandably, this can be a little daunting for first-timers, but not to worry because I’ve got your back with my ultimate top 20 tips for getting the most from the World Travel Market this November.
+With over a million meetings arranged annually, the World Travel Market continues to grow in scale and opportunity, making it the ideal stage for travel creators to strike up one or two exciting partnerships of their own.
+Understandably, this can feel a little daunting for first-timers, but don’t worry, I’ve got your back with my top 20 tips for getting the most out of WTM London this November.

 Disclaimer: My site does contain some affiliate links, this does not cost you any extra money, however, if you do click on any of my affiliate links and make a purchase, I will make a small commission from this.
 Sometimes my affiliate links may even get you money off.
 You can find out more on my disclaimers page